 Working for C.J.
-Irons is a real privilege as the company is one of very few in the industry who are developers, contractors and building owners.
+Irons CC is a real privilege as the company is one of very few in the industry who are developers, contractors and building owners.
 They procure land, develop the design, construct the building, lease the space and manage the properties, which gave me much more experience, across the entire industry, than working for only a developer or contractor would have ever given me.

 My promotion to Construction Project Manager at C.J.
-Irons also came with more responsibility for the project, and I was exposed to Design and Development meetings between the Building Owners and the Professional Team, the establishment of Project Timelines and Schedules, the negotiation of Subcontracts in collaboration with the Contracts Manager, the scheduling and procurement of Long Lead Items and acted as the primary person between the Contracting side of the business, and the Developer side of the business.
+Irons CC also came with more responsibility for the project, and I was exposed to Design and Development meetings between the Building Owners and the Professional Team, the establishment of Project Timelines and Schedules, the negotiation of Subcontracts in collaboration with the Contracts Manager, the scheduling and procurement of Long Lead Items and acted as the primary person between the Contracting side of the business, and the Developing side of the business.

 Furthermore, the Building Owners were targeting a Green Building Certification by the Green Building Council of South Africa, and it was my responsibility to ensure that the specific Green Building items were incorporated into the final building design and implemented on site as many of these elements were not part of our ordinary construction processes and experience.

 My key responsibilities and tasks during this project involved the following: